Analyze your usual offline shopping spree. How do shops garner your attention?

 7 kick-ass ways to spruce up mobile customer engagement

 We’ve talked the talk, time we walked the walk.
-When it comes to actually doing something about mobile customer engagement, there is an ultimate recipe for that.
+When it comes to actually doing something, pick the right mobile customer engagement platform for you, and follow this ultimate recipe.
 Without further ado, we present you 7 ways to catch your users’ attention on mobile:

 Data collection, just like communication, can be easily mastered if done right.
-To understand your users better, you just have to follow the 5W’s and 1H’s framework (actually, this technique is widely used by detectives, storytellers, and journalists, too):
+To understand your customer personas better, you just have to follow the 5W’s and 1H’s framework (actually, this technique is widely used by detectives, storytellers, and journalists, too):

 – Who?
 Here you understand who your target audience is, their gender, sex, religion, occupation, interests, etc.